PlatONnetwork/docs/docs/JsonRpc.md

 ## JavaScript API

+After upgrading to version 1.1.1, PlatON has extended JSON-RPC 2.0 through [Ethereum Compatible](https://github.com/PlatONnetwork/PIPs/blob/master/PIPs/PIP-2.md) to extend JSON-RPC 2.0 to request The request object adds bech32 field, Booleans type.
+If bech32 is true, it means that the codec format of the address part in this rpc call is bech32, and the default is EIP55.
+And it supports Ethereum's RPC call, [Reference](https://geth.ethereum.org/docs/rpc/ns-eth).

 To talk to an platon node from inside a JavaScript application use the [web3.js](https://github.com/PlatONnetwork/client-sdk-js) library, which gives an convenient interface for the RPC methods.

 ## Note

 The following just shows the RPC call process with curl procedure.
 Actually you need to make some adjustments according to the specific situation of your server.
-For example, a possible call procedure for PlatON is `curl -X POST -H 'content-type: application/json' --data '{"jsonrpc":"2.0","method":"web3_clientVersion","params":[],"id":67}' 127.0.0.1:6789`.
+For example, a possible call procedure for PlatON is `curl -X POST -H 'content-type: application/json' --data '{"jsonrpc":"2.0","bech32":true,"method":"web3_clientVersion","params":[],"id":67}' 127.0.0.1:6789`.

 ## JSON RPC API Reference